An Introduction to the Tax System for the Self Employed

 The starting point for the calculation of taxable profits is your profit and loss account.
 In calculating taxable profits you are entitled to claim deductions from your business income in respect of any expenses incurred for the purposes of trade (with a few minor exceptions).

-When you buy equipment for your business, you will be entitled to deduct the full cost (up to a maximum of £250,000 per year).
+When you buy equipment for your business, you will be entitled to deduct the full cost (up to a maximum of £500,000 per year from 6 April 2014 to 31 December 2015).
 For most cars, you can deduct only a proportion of the cost for each year you own them and use them in the business.

 If you take stock for your own use, the disposal should be shown in the accounts at market value, and not at original cost.
 It may be possible to avoid this by arguing that such items never actually formed part of your stock and showing the original purchase as private expenditure (drawings).